harmasz/hn/README.md

+# hn.py
-# hn.py - yet another 'Hacker News for the terminal' script
+Yet another 'Hacker News for the terminal' script.
 Written in under 40 lines of Python.
 Based on the [Hacker News API](https://github.com/HackerNews/API).

 ## Usage